deskofkyle/WaterLogging/README.md

 Water consumption is stored using a single Core Data instance (`WaterLoggingDataModel.xcdatamodel`) with a single NSManagedObject entity called `WaterLogRecord`.
 The interface for `WaterLogRecord` is auto-generated using Xcode’s codegen.

-For working with Core Data, `CoreDataInterface` was created.
-This object has two methods `todaysWaterIntake` which is a computed variable to fetch the today’s water consumption records.
-The `save` function will take an amount (mL) and create a new row in the Core Data database.

-The UI does not directly interface with `CoreDataInterface`.
-When saving or retrieving records from Core Data, I use a wrapper class called `WaterLogStorage`.
-This wrapper has `CoreDataInterface` as a dependency, and it is able to hide the base implementation of Core Data.
-The `WaterGoalsStorage` object is able to abstract the Core Data interface to `currentGoal` (a computed variable which returns a `WaterLogGoal`) and a save function which takes a new `WaterLogGoal`.

-When entering water consumption, the `TrackWaterViewController` has a dependency of `WaterLogStorage` which interfaces with `CoreDataInterface`.
-Upon entering a new value in the text field, the database will store a new record in the table.
-The database’s only unit-of-measurement is milliliters (mL).
-There are two additional columns in the row `createdAt` and `lastUpdated`.
-While I did not use `lastUpdated` extensively, `createdAt` is used during the Core Data queries to find today’s water consumption.

 I chose to store today’s water consumption in Core Data because it is built-in, fast, and allows for extensibility.
 If we want to store months or years of water consumption records, Core Data would be the most efficient for many records.

 **Setting a Water Consumption Goal**

 For water consumption goals, I did not need a complex database.
 In this case, I used a User Defaults store called `WaterGoalsStorage` which is a wrapper interface over User Defaults.
 I made a trade-off to only store the current goal.
-We will have no knowledge or past goals or how goals will change over time.
+We have no knowledge of past goals or how goals change over time.

-Upon entering a new water goal in the text field, the value will be stored to a User Defaults representation.
+Upon entering a new water goal in the text field, the value is stored to User Defaults.
 For auto-generated goals, I also use `WaterGoalsStorage` to make sure the goal persists across sessions.
 I chose User Defaults for this use-case because it is lightweight, provides a persistence, and has low overhead costs.

 **Health Querying (Enhancement Choice)**

-For water consumption goals, we can calculate a auto-generated goal using a user’s last weight record in Health.
+For water consumption goals, we can calculate an auto-generated goal using a user’s last weight record in Health.
 On the first tab, you can authorize Health to read a user’s weight.
-If they agree to read weight, I store a defaults value to remember if we have already shown the prompt.
-This prevent us from making a subsequent request to authorize from Health.
+If they agree to read weight, I store a default value to remember if we have already shown the prompt.
+This prevents us from making a subsequent request to authorize from Health.
 After the first prompt for permission, users have to go to their device’s Health Settings > Health.
 In this case, I can show an error alert if they try to authorize Health twice and direct them to Settings > Health.

-As discussed in the limitations section, users can disable our app from accessing weight without our knowledge.
-If this occurs, we could detect it when we make a new query.
-Since weight would not accessible if they turn off the permission, we can show an alert to suggest altering Settings > Health.

 I chose to only query a single record instead of the entire history of a user’s weight.
 This was a trade-off because I only am concerned with the user’s last recorded weight.